holvonix-open/io-ts-fuzzer/README.md

 * maximum array length (`array`, `readonlyArray`, `UnknownArray`)
 * extra properties inserted into `partial` and `type` (interface) objects
 * type used to fuzz `unknown` types

+### Recursive Types

+When fuzzing recursive types, you can provide to the context a `maxRecursionHint` which specifies the requested maximum instantiations of any recursive type.
+Note that this is the maximum depth of *recursive* types, not all types.
+If the recursive depth has been reached, fuzzers that have a choice of which child(ren) to instantiate (like unions, partials, or arrays) will attempt to choose children that won't recurse.

+Note this is only a hint -- sometimes the type definition won't allow the fuzzer to choose such a non-recursive path (and you'll get a stack limit error when attempting to generate the actual example from the generator).

 ### Fuzzing a Type (TODO)